 A commercial auto insurance policy can carry both liability and first-party coverage for occupants, pedestrians, vehicles, and property involved in a loss.
 It can also have some additional options, like roadside assistance.

 General liability insurance is not required statewide, though some local municipalities may require it.
-Also, some specific industries require general liability for licensure:
+Also, some specific industries require general liability for licensure.
+For example:

 - Electricians must provide proof of general liability insurance within 30 days of receiving their license.
 The policy must have a limit of at least $300,000 per occurrence.